AdamAdamsMusic/NeatRepeat/README.md

 - Download the [latest release][latest]
 - Move the .pst file to ~/Music/Audio Music Apps/Plug-In Settings/Scripter
 - Add "Scripter" in the MIDI FX plugin section in Logic
+- (Optional, but strongly suggested) Click on the MIDI FX slot just below "Scripter" and enable "Record MIDI to Track Here"
 - Load up the preset from the list

 ## About